• Skip to primary navigation

 Can you make this fondue without wine?

 You can easily make this gluten free cheese fondue without wine, but you will need to add a little liquid in its place.
-Note the dry white wine adds a lot of flavor to the fondue, and this recipe calls for only a small amount.
+Note that dry white wine adds a lot of flavor to the fondue, and this recipe requires only a small amount.

 Why is my cheese fondue stringy?

 Overcooking your fondue can make it turn out stringy.
-If your fondue is stringy, add a little cornstarch or tapioca starch and water and mix it well.
+If your fondue is stringy, add some cornstarch or tapioca starch and water and mix it well.

 More Gluten Free Appetizers to Make: